GEMINI-multimorbidity/partialLDSC/README.md

 pre-processing of the GWAS summary statistics prior to analysis should be done using the `munge` function they provide.

-There are three functions available:
+There are two main functions available:

 -   **`partial_ldsc()`**
     main function to estimate unadjusted and partial genetic